-Age-related or industrial hearing loss can cause difficulties with our balance, posture, muscle tone, communication, and energy levels.
+Audio-Processing in Adults can be age-related or through industrial hearing loss. can cause difficulties with our balance, posture, muscle tone, communication, and energy levels.
 When we feel stressed or anxious the brain is often not receiving accurate information.
-Signs of audio-processing difficulty include needing the T.V. on full volume, miss-hearing what our loved ones say or getting agitated by repeated noises.
+Signs of difficulties with Audio-Processing in Adults include needing the T.V. on full volume, miss-hearing what our loved ones say or getting agitated by repeated noises.
 At Active Listening, we have listening programmes that can help with the following:

 Hearing Loss: Age-related or industrial hearing loss (frequent exposure to loud noise) is often in the higher frequencies which provide the body with energy.
 Some research also suggests that people with hearing loss are at a greater risk of developing Dementia.
 Lack of vestibular stimulation can also decrease ease of movement, posture control, and organization of sensory information.

 Stress: Stress can be beneficial in small amounts but repetitive and long-term stress often damages the hearing system.
 The organs for hearing and smelling are the closest senses connected to the mood regulation centre of the brain - the Amygdala.
 Stress on the Amygdala could prevent the proper processing of sounds both cognitively and emotionally which places a person in sensory deprivation.
 The limbic system and the auditory system have evolved together since ancient times.
 Stress is also very draining on a person and often we don’t understand why we are so tired.
 If we feel “constantly alert” or “on edge”, our hearing system is like an overworked battery with no charge coming in to replace the used energy.

 Stress can be beneficial in small amounts but repetitive and long-term stress often damages the hearing system.